 - Hired a driver that did not have the experience or training to do the job safely

 - Failed to maintain the safety equipment, parts, and computers needed to ensure a truck can operate safely

 - Did not adequately vet drivers (background check, drug test, etc.) before hiring them

 The truck accident could also have been caused by a manufacturer who acted negligently.
 Failing to warn truck owners of known defects or not notifying them of a recall are just two examples of manufacturer negligence.

-Because there are so many entities who could be responsible for the truck accident, you should seriously consider speaking to an experienced truck accident attorney who can help walk you through this complicated process.
+Because there are so many entities who could be responsible for the truck accident, you should seriously consider speaking to an experienced personal injury lawyer in West Virginia who can help walk you through this complicated process.

 National Commercial Vehicle Accident Statistics

 Each year, hundreds of thousands of trucks are involved in accidents.
 The U.S. Department of Transportation reports that in 2015: